Background pattern

 Common (may affect up to 1 in 10 people):

-Irregular rapid heart contractions (atrial fibrillation), abnormal heart palpitations (bradycardia, ventricular extrasystoles, 1st-degree AV block (prolongation of the PQ interval on the ECG)), uncontrolled blood pressure, headache, dizziness, and blurred vision (hazy vision).
+Irregular rapid heart contraction (atrial fibrillation), sensation of abnormal heartbeat (bradycardia, ventricular extrasystoles, 1st degree AV block (prolongation of the PQ interval in the ECG)), uncontrolled blood pressure, headache, dizziness, and blurred vision (cloudy vision).

 Uncommon (may affect up to 1 in 100 people):

-Palpitations and additional heartbeats, dizziness (nausea), constipation, diarrhea, abdominal pain, sensation of spinning (vertigo), difficulty breathing (dyspnea), muscle spasms, changes in laboratory tests: elevated blood levels of uric acid, eosinophilia (an excess of a type of white blood cell), and elevated blood levels of creatinine (a muscle breakdown product), skin rash, angioedema (inflammation of the face, tongue, or throat, difficulty breathing or swallowing), low blood pressure, fainting, feeling tired, feeling weak, abnormal electrocardiogram, double vision, visual disturbance.
+Palpitations and extra heartbeats, sensation of dizziness (nausea), constipation, diarrhea, abdominal pain, sensation of spinning (vertigo), difficulty breathing (dyspnea), muscle spasms, changes in laboratory tests: elevated blood uric acid levels, excess eosinophils (a type of white blood cell), and elevated creatinine levels in blood (a muscle breakdown product), skin rash, angioedema (such as inflammation of the face, tongue, or throat, difficulty breathing or swallowing), low blood pressure, fainting, feeling of tiredness, feeling of weakness, abnormal electrocardiogram, double vision, visual disturbance.

 Rare (may affect up to 1 in 1,000 people):